 This post may contain Amazon affiliate links

-- Cut your beef into thin strips and in a bowl (or ziplock bag) stir it together with the cornstarch until it is well coated.
+Cut your beef into thin strips and in a bowl (or ziplock bag) stir it together with the cornstarch until it is well coated.

-- When it's hot add in the garlic and ginger and stir for a couple of seconds then immediately add in soy sauce mix, then the beef.
+When it's hot add in the garlic and ginger and stir for a couple of seconds then immediately add in soy sauce mix, then the beef.

-- Stir continuously for 5-10 minutes until the beef is cooked and the sauce has thickened.
+Stir continuously for 5-10 minutes until the beef is cooked and the sauce has thickened.
 If you find it is too thick then add in a little more water and stir well until it thins out a bit.

-- Serve immediately over rice, garnish with salad onions and sesame seeds if desired.
+Serve immediately over rice, garnish with salad onions and sesame seeds if desired.